Regulation of lobbying

 You are considered to be lobbying if you make a relevant communication about the development or zoning of land under the Planning and Development Acts 2000 to 2014.

 A communication about obtaining planning permission to build or extend your principal private residence is considered an excepted communication and therefore not lobbying.
-Under the legislation, your principal private residence is a dwelling or part of a dwelling occupied by you as your only or main residence.
-It includes your residence’s garden or grounds, up to 1 acre exclusive of the dwelling, which you have for your own occupation and enjoyment.
+Under the legislation, your principal private residence is a dwelling occupied by you as your main residence.
+It includes up to 1 acre of land exclusive of your dwelling that you have for your own occupation and enjoyment.

 You can find more information in the Commission’s Guidelines on lobbying in relation to development and zoning of land.

 Since 1 September 2015, if you are carrying on lobbying activities you must register at lobbying.ie.
+You are not required to register before you begin lobbying.
 If you start lobbying between:

 - 1 September and 31 December, you must register by 21 January